michellesandhika/katacoda-scenarios/sales-and-marketing/step4.md

 ![image](./assets/duck.jpg)

+## QUIZ TIME!
 >>What do you do?<<
 [*] Add the keyword to the list of blacklisted comments [] Block the User from commenting

+Scroll to the buttom to "Show Solution" to find the reason to the answer.

 Follow the steps below to filter out this comment.